Ethorbit/SteamDeck-SteamOS-Guides/README.md

 If you have any other custom partitions which SteamOS does not rely on to run, you can encrypt those as well.

 ## Warning
 **None of this is official**.
 I am not a developer for Valve.
-The method used here is very hacky and may not work in future SteamOS releases.
+The method used here is very hacky, intended only for SteamOS and may not work in future OS releases.

 I'm not responsible for any damage or data loss.